zz3040-invoker/xG_diff_vis_analysis/README.md

 # xG_diff_vis_analysis

+Date: 8/14/2023

 This is the GitHub repository for the project "xG Analysis on EPL 2020 with interactive plots."

-## links
+## Links

 Kaggle: https://www.kaggle.com/code/invokerz/xg-analysis-on-epl-2020-with-interactive-plots

 Website: https://safifis.github.io/Druid/#about

+## Documentation
+**Codes:** stores R codes for all the interactive plots.
+**Documents:** stores all the texts in markdown files.

 ## My Team